European stock funds worldwide post record $5.7 bln outflows -BofA

 Bond funds attracted $6.3 billion in net inflows, marking their fourth straight week of inflows.
 Funds that mainly hold U.S. Treasuries attracted $3.9 billion, marking their biggest inflows in 10 weeks, while riskier high-yield bond funds posted $2 billion in outflows, their seventh straight week of withdrawals.

-Flight to safety into U.S. Treasury bonds has been massive, Anderson said.
-The 10-Year Treasury yield traded below 2.0 percent for brief periods on Wednesday and Thursday for the first time since May 21, 2013, before former Federal Reserve chairman Ben Bernanke signaled the Fed was planning to reduce its monthly asset purchases.

-“Markets are clearly concerned about the growth and inflation outlook for Europe, and trying to gauge the implications for the U.S. economy, inflation, and Fed monetary policy,” he said.
-High-yield corporate bond spreads widened out to 5.08 percentage points this week, up from a modest 3.35 percentage points as recently as June.
-It is the highest credit-risk spread on these securities in over a year, Anderson noted.

-The insatiable appetite for yield in high-quality fixed-income was still apparent with investment-grade bond funds attracting $5.6 billion in new cash.
-Floating-rate debt funds, which are protected from rising interest rates, posted $1 billion in outflows, marking their 14th straight week of outflows.
+Investment-grade bond funds attracted $5.6 billion in new cash, while floating-rate debt funds posted $1 billion in outflows, marking their 14th straight week of outflows.